 - Character Death: He is dead, because he is a ghost.

 Miranda & Bridget Jane

-- Adaptational Attractiveness: In the reconstruction they look like the young women they were when they died... not the moldering blackened corpses who kill Rory.
+- Adaptational Attractiveness: In-Universe.
+In the reconstruction they look like the young women they were when they died... not the moldering blackened corpses who kill Rory.

 - Asshole Victim: Elias believes they fell victim to the more powerful evil at the house.
 Their fate is later shown firsthand.

 - Character Death: One has her arms torn off and is left to bleed out, and the other is decapitated.

 - Cruel and Unusual Death: One has her arms torn off by the Roanoke colonists and is left to bleed to death.